10 Best Herbal Teas For Constipation

 cnicus benedictus tea

-Cnicus benedictus, commonly known as blessed thistle, is a herbal remedy that has been traditionally used to support digestive health, particularly for relieving constipation.
+Cnicus benedictus, commonly known as blessed thistle, is a herbal remedy often used in teas to support digestive health, particularly for constipation.

 3. Senna alata